Global Warming: Man versus Sun?

 To check the relationship between global surface temperatures and atmospheric CO2 concentrations, I will use the National Oceanic and Atmospheric Administration's monthly mean CO2 concentrations** measured at the Mauna Loa (yummy macadamia nuts!)
 Observatory in Hawaii.
 Observations are only available from January, 1958 to December, 2007 but that's at least 30 years longer than the timeframe the DailyTech sources show.

-same graph.
+The graph to the left maps the trend in CO2 concentrations (right axis) and the trend in temperatures (left axis)on the same graph.
 The trends are clear.
 CO2 and temperatures are both increasing.
 Some might be tempted to conclude that this is evidence that CO2 concentrations cause increasing temperatures.
 I am not one of them.
 First, the two vertical axes can't be compared, other than to note they increase from bottom to top.
 Different scales render direct comparisons difficult.
 Second, even if scaled comparisons were possible, the graph simply implies correlation, not causation.
 In econspeak, correlation is a necessary condition for causality, but not sufficient.
 More on this in a minute.

 A scatter plot of CO2 concentrations and temperatures provides further evidence of this correlation (left).
 Clearly there is positive correlation between temperatures and CO2 concentrations, but there are three possibilities for this correlation: 1) CO2 causes higher temperatures, 2) Higher temperatures cause higher CO2 concentrations, 3) Something else causes higher temperatures and higher CO2 concentrations (spurious correlation).
 Without much more information we can't figure out which of these three are true and this is beyond the scope of what I want to talk about here.
 Instead, I will leave it as at least an unproven possibility that higher CO2 concentrations cause higher temperatures.
 That will be enough to prove my point later.